telerik/blazor-docs/components/chart/labels-template-and-format.md

 The Chart for Blazor can render labels on the axes, series data points, and legend.
 You can control those labels through the values in the Chart `Data`, but also through [format strings](#format-strings) and [templates](#templates).

-To turn on series labels, you must set their `Visible` property to `true` under the corresponding `ChartSeriesLabels` tag.
+To turn on series labels, set their `Visible` property to `true` under the corresponding `ChartSeriesLabels` tag.
 The series labels are turned off by default to avoid clutter and to make the Chart easier to read.

 ## Format Strings